Doreamonsky/Panzer-War-Lit-Mod/Tutorials/Vehicle.md

 ![Vehicle-Model](VehicleModel.jpg)

-The wheels,turret,gun and dym(barrel) of the vehicle model should have a correct child-parent relationship and naming.
+The wheels,turret,gun and dym(barrel) of the vehicle model should have a correct child-parent relationship and name.

 The child-parent relationship should like this.
 [Click to view the example vehicle model](https://github.com/Doreamonsky/Panzer-War-Lit-Mod/blob/master/UnityProject/ArtSources/Template-Vehicle.fbx?raw=true)

+Also,a well prepared game model with hitbox model is available here.[T110E5 Game Model](Sources/T1110E5.unitypackage) You can try start creating the vehicle mod with this model first to understand all the work flow.

 |                 |           |     |
 | --------------- | --------- | --- |